scotentSD/patterns/_docs/Content/04-Service-FindBusinessSupport.md

 ## Key principles ##
 - **All Scottish Business Support can be found online at a single site**
-- There are **Assisted Digital** options for those who can't or do not want to use the website
+- There are **Assisted Digital** options for those who can't, or do not want to use the website

 ## Pattern
 - The website should have listings of all Scottish Business services.